UPPMAX/uppmax_intro_python/docs/reflections/20240830/README.md

 -----|--------------------------------
 09:30|1.
 Use the Python script'
 09:50|2.
 Way of the program'
 10:15|3.
-Workking with Python scripts'
+Working with Python scripts'
 10:45|4.
 VET 1: variables
 11:30|5.
 VET 2: operators
 13:15|6.
 VET 3: user input